Pension Scheme Implementation Statement

 ESG as a financially material risk

 The SIP describes the Scheme’s policy with regard to ESG as a financially material risk.
-This page details how the Scheme’s ESG policy is implemented, while the following page outlines Isio’s assessment criteria as well as the ESG beliefs used in evaluating the Scheme’s managers’ ESG policies and procedures.
-The rest of this statement details our view of the managers, our actions for engagement and an evaluation of the stewardship activity.
+The below table outlines the criteria the Trustee uses to assess managers’ ESG policies against and describes how the Scheme monitors and engages with the investment managers regarding the ESG policies.
+The rest of this statement details our view of the managers, our actions for engagement and an evaluation of the engagement activity.

 Implementing the Current ESG Policy